-The Human Brain Project will have an impact on both science and society.
-We are committed to Responsible Research and Innovation (also known as RRI), a wide umbrella term connecting different aspects of the relationship between research and innovation and society.
+Research performed in the Human Brain Project will have an impact on both science and society.
+The project has committed to Responsible Research and Innovation (also known as RRI), a wide umbrella term connecting different aspects of the relationship between research and innovation and society.

-We enable responsibility within the HBP by providing the governance structures that are needed.
-We also conduct social, ethical and reflective research on everything from good RRI practice, data governance, dual use, public engagement, diversity to neuroethics and philosophy.
-These activities are spread across the Project.
+We enabled responsibility within the HBP by providing the governance structures that were needed.
+We also conducted social, ethical and reflective research on everything from good RRI practice, data governance, dual use, public engagement, diversity to neuroethics and philosophy.
+These activities were spread across the Project.

 Responsible Research & Innovation in the HBP

-We promote RRI practices within the HBP, and help to shape the direction of its research in ethically sound ways that serve the public interest.
+We promoted RRI practices within the project, and helped shape the direction of its research in ethically sound ways that continue to serve the public interest.

-We are joining forces with external stakeholders, citizens, and other international brain initiatives to:
+We joined forces with external stakeholders, citizens, and other international brain initiatives to:

 • Explore and develop recommendations and strategies for managing short-term and long-term ethical issues raised by brain research (for example human rights, data protection, ethics standards, misuse/dual use, and good clinical practice, including considering diversity dimensions in research).